skip to Main Content

 Links to help students launch their research experience with INBRE

-Applications for Spring 2025 is now open!
+Applications for Summer 2025 is now open!
 New students are required to complete a PreApplication form.

 Returning students please contact inbre@hawaii.edu for an application.

-The deadline to submit all applications is Friday, January 17, 2025.
+The deadline to submit all applications has been extended to Monday, May 26, 2025.
 Continuing student please contact INBRE for your custom link.
 For any questions please contact INBRE at inbre@hawaii.edu

 Overview (PDF)